Estimate Time5 min

 Changes in real estate values or economic conditions can have a positive or negative effect on issuers in the real estate industry.

 The S&P 500® Index is a market capitalization-weighted index of 500 common stocks chosen for market size, liquidity, and industry group representation to represent US equity performance.
-The S&P Real Estate Select Sector index comprises those companies included in the S&P 500 that are classified as members of the real estate sector, with capping applied to ensure diversification among companies within the index.
+The S&P 500 Real Estate Sector index comprises those companies included in the S&P 500 that are classified as members of the real estate sector.

 Fidelity Brokerage Services LLC, Member NYSE, SIPC, 900 Salem Street, Smithfield, RI 02917